Skip to main content

 Payment deadlines

 Remember you pay Class 4 National Insurance contributions (NIC) at the same time as your income tax.
-From here on, we will refer to income tax, but that should be assumed to include any Class 4 NIC also due.
+From here on, we will refer to income tax, but that should be assumed to include any Class 4 National Insurance contributions also due.

-For information on Class 2 NIC see our NIC for the self-employed page.
+For information on Class 2 National Insurance contributions see our National Insurance for the self-employed page.

 Generally speaking, you pay your income tax for a tax year in three instalments as follows: